 What constitutes winter varies widely in the U.S., but most people experience a drop in the inside temperature of their home (some a huge drop) and utilize supplemental heating to keep the inside warm.
 Warm being a relative term.

 Winter heating requires resources like oil, natural gas, and electricity which generate greenhouse gases and pollution.
-Using less is good for our planet and our wallets.
+Using less is good for our planet and your wallet.

-A good starting point is to accept that it is cold and we probably need to dress differently in the winter, yes even when we’re inside.
-Instead of heating our homes and offices to be warm enough in the winter to walk around wearing a short-sleeved cotton t-shirt, we can turn the thermostat down and put on a sweater.
+A good starting point is to accept that it is cold and you probably need to dress differently in the winter, yes even when you are inside.
+Instead of heating your home and office to be warm enough in the winter to walk around wearing a short-sleeved cotton t-shirt, you can turn the thermostat down and put on a sweater.

-Although there isn’t a consensus on how much body heat is lost through our heads, covering it up, even inside helps one stay warm.
+Although there is not a consensus on how much body heat is lost through your head, covering it up, even inside helps you stay warm.
 Most everyone probably has a camping beanie hidden in the back of a drawer.
 Sometimes I just put on a baseball cap and that helps too.

 If my neck is warm I feel warmer in general.
-Turtleneck shirts and sweaters keep one’s neck warm but to me they feel claustrophobic.
+Turtleneck shirts and sweaters keep your neck warm but to me, they feel claustrophobic.
 One of my solutions is to wear a neck gaiter which is a fabric tube you pull over your head.
-An alternate solution that doesn’t mess up one’s hair is to wrap a scarf around one’s neck.
+An alternate solution that doesn’t mess up your hair is to wrap a scarf around your neck.